bunnysayzz/Planify/README.md

-# Board Project
+# Planify TodoList

 ## Project Overview

-The Board project is a task management application designed to help teams track their work progress across different stages: TODO, IN PROGRESS, and COMPLETED.
+The Planify project is a task management application designed to help teams track their work progress across different stages: TODO, IN PROGRESS, and COMPLETED.
 It leverages React for the frontend, Firebase Firestore for real-time database functionalities, and Material-UI for the design components.

 ## Features